Create a clean heart in me, O God:

 Indeed, St. Augustine advises us that it is not enough we should be formally declared justified strictly on the merits of Christ's righteousness.
 What is required of us to inherit the kingdom of heaven and be reckoned as just in God's sight is a righteousness of our own that is wrought by divine grace made available to us through our Lord's meritorious work in his humanity.
 Unless we co-operate with God in His dispensation of grace and bear fruit that lasts to eternal life, our faith in Christ’s merits shall do us no good.
 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven.
 But only the one who does the will of my Father in heaven will enter” (Mt.
 7:21).
 And so, God declares us to be inherently righteous and just in His sight because of His work completed in us with our collaboration.

 A saving faith is an active faith on our part.
 Belief and knowledge are not enough to render us just.
 Doing good works in charity and grace complete our faith making it beneficial to our souls.
 Our spiritual sacrifices and charitable acts of self-denial, whereby we substitute our selfish desires for what God wills and subdue our inordinate love of self for the sake of God's love and goodness, confer merit on us because they are the result of His grace.
-God declares us just because that is how he has intended to truly make us, provided we are responsive in a genuine spirit of conversion.
+God declares us just because that is how he has intended to truly make us, provided we are responsive in a genuine spirit of conversion and invite the Holy Spirit to work in us.

 You who are trying to be justified by the law have been alienated from Christ; you have